The Paradigm Shift in what constitutes a workplace

 It is now evident that the Remote Work shift is not temporary, and will become a permanent feature on the work-life scale.

-McKinsey research has ranked the top 10 sectors with the highest potential for remote work include the following, shown by the share of time spent working remotely:
+McKinsey research has ranked the top 10 sectors with the highest potential for remote work include the following, shown by share of time spent working remotely:

 1. Finance and Insurance